 Teaching had been a male-dominated occupation, but from the 1880s increasing numbers of women joined the profession.
-Their pay was substantially lower than that of men (although the difference varied across the country, because regional educational boards decided wage rates).
-In 1894 male average salaries varied between £105 and £202 per annum, while those of women went from £63 to £112.
-Women teachers, like those in Southland whose petition to the Minister of Education was reported in 1900, objected to this.
+Their pay was substantially lower than that of men (the difference varied around the country, as regional educational boards set salaries).
+In 1894 male average salaries were between £105 and £202 per annum, while women were paid between £63 and £112.
+Women teachers, like those in Southland whose petition to the Minister of Education was reported in 1900, objected to this discrepancy.
 So did the New Zealand Educational Institute (NZEI), a mixed-gender primary teachers’ association.
-The NZEI, like some other unions and associations representing mixed occupations, spoke out in order to stop education boards employing women rather than men as teachers to save money.
+The NZEI, like other unions and associations representing mixed occupations, spoke out against education boards employing women rather than men as teachers to save money.

 Using this item